 Financial support in the form of Fellowships, Teaching Assistantships, and Research Assistantships is awarded on a competitive basis.
-All applicant to the program will automatically be considered for each of these types of award.
+All applicants to the program may be considered for each of these types of awards.
 In addition, students may apply for other forms of financial aid such as loans by contacting the Department of Financial Aid or a third party.

 Graduate Teaching Assistants

 Many students are supported as Teaching Assistants, though the departments in the participating units, based on both student’s background preparation, and the affiliation of their advisor.
 One-third to half-time teaching positions include a remission of all tuition and the opportunity for health insurance coverage.
 The TA stipend is set by the university on a yearly basis.

 Applicants with excellent records are offered Chancellor’s Fellowship Awards, typically $4000 for one or two semesters, as supplements to their other support.
 These awards also qualify the recipient for non-resident tuition remission.
 No application is necessary; every applicant is considered for these awards, independent of immigration status or residency.

 Dean’s Doctoral Fellows

 These fellows are nominated by faculty who have existing research support and are selected by an advisory committee.
 The Dean’s Fellows will be awarded a package of four years of support, with a total stipend of $23,000 per year plus a full tuition waiver.
 The package consists of a one-year fellowship, up to one year of a 33% Academic Year Teaching Assistantship appointed by the sponsoring department, and two or more years of Academic Year Research Assistantship funded by the sponsoring faculty member.
 The College of Engineering & Applied Science and the sponsoring faculty member and department will coordinate the order of the fellowship, teaching and research assistantships support.
 In all years, the College will provide supplemental financial support to reach the $23,000 stipend.
 Learn more.